Graphical functions in even dimensions: Elementary identities for graphical functions

 \end{prop} \begin{proof} We may add to $\Gg$ a pair of edges $ab$ with total weight zero without changing the graphical function $f_\Gg(z)$.
 We move one edge of the pair to $G_1$ whereas the other one goes to $G_2$.
 Likewise we generate pairs of edges $ac$ and $bc$.
 We can adjust the weights of these pairs such that the vertices $a$, $b$, $c$ have total weight zero in $G_1$.
 This procedure does not affect completion so that the right hand side of (\ref{eqfactor}) is insensitive to the extra edges.

 We thus may assume without restriction that the total weights of the vertices $a$, $b$, $c$ in $G_1$ are zero.
 Hence, the total weights of $a$, $b$, $c$ in $\Gg_2$ equal the total weights of $a$, $b$, $c$ in the (internally) completed graph $\Gg$.
-Therefore $\Gg_2$ is an (internally) completed graphical function.
+Therefore, $\Gg_2$ is (internally) completed.

 Completion adds an isolated vertex $\infty$ to $G_1$.
-By Proposition \ref{propcompl} we have $N_{G_1}=N_{\Gg_1}=0$ and by (\ref{eqfA1}) the Feynman integral of $G_1$ with external vertices $a$, $b$, $c$ equals the graphical function $f_{\Gg_1}(z)$.
+By Proposition \ref{propcompl} we have $N_{G_1}=N_{\Gg_1}=0$ and by (\ref{eqfA1}) the Feynman integral $A_{G_1}$ with external vertices $a$, $b$, $c$ equals the graphical function $f_{\Gg_1}(z)$ with invariants(\ref{eqinvs}).
 By Theorem \ref{thmperm} we can simultaneously swap the external vertices $0,1$ and $z,\infty$ without changing the graphical function.
 Now $z$ is an isolated vertex.
-This implies that the Feynman integral of $G_1$ is constant and factorizes from the integral.
+This implies that the Feynman integral of $G_1$ is constant and factors from the integral.
 By Theorem \ref{thmpercompl} we have $f_{\Gg_1}(z)=P_{\Gg_1}$ yielding (\ref{eqfactor}). \end{proof}

 If, after the removal of three vertices, a graphical function has a bridge of negative weight $-k/\lambda$, $k=1,2,\ldots$, (and one part is fully internal), then a period factorization is still possible with a technique that is a straightforward generalization of the method in Section \ref{sectappendneg}.